toggle-dev0/number-classification-api/README.md

 ## Installation

-To run the application, clone the repository and install the dependencies:
+To run the application locally, clone the repository and install the dependencies:

 ```bash
 npm install